 While winning approval in the world's most important medical market is a momentous occasion, greater joy could be in store elsewhere.

-That's because Neuren retains the rights to trofinetide outside of North America (defined, by the way, as the US, Canada and Mexico).
+That's because Neuren retains the rights to trofinetide outside of North America.

-Elsewhere, the company is "advancing discussions with a number of third parties".

-Earlier, Mr Pilcher said some parties were interested in a holus-bolus 'rest of world' deal, while others were interested in Europe and Japan.
+Elsewhere, the company is "advancing discussions with a number of third parties", with some interested in a holus-bolus 'rest of world' deal, while others were interested in Europe and Japan.